thewoolleyman/boxbuilder/README.markdown

 which in turn references example default chef repositories.

 Your first step should be to run boxbuilder with the default config and ensure you can create a example test box or AMI.
 This will verify that your EC2 account and credentials are properly configured.
+All the default config does is touch some files in the home directory, to prove boxbuilder worked correctly.

 To build a local box, download and run '[boxbuilder\_bootstrap](https://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_bootstrap)' on a clean Debian/Ubuntu, CentOS, or OSX box.

-Here's example commands to build a local box by downloading and running boxbuilder\_bootstrap using wget (installed default on linux) or curl (installed by default on OSX):
+Here's example commands to build a local box with the default config by downloading and running boxbuilder\_bootstrap using wget (installed default on linux) or curl (installed by default on OSX):

-    wget --no-check-certificate -O /tmp/boxbuilder_remote_bootstrap https://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_bootstrap && chmod +x /tmp/boxbuilder_bootstrap && /tmp/boxbuilder_bootstrap
+    wget --no-check-certificate -O /tmp/boxbuilder_bootstrap https://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_bootstrap && chmod +x /tmp/boxbuilder_bootstrap && /tmp/boxbuilder_bootstrap

-    curl -L -o /tmp/boxbuilder_remote_bootstrap https://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_bootstrap && chmod +x /tmp/boxbuilder_bootstrap && /tmp/boxbuilder_bootstrap
+    curl -L -o /tmp/boxbuilder_bootstrap https://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_bootstrap && chmod +x /tmp/boxbuilder_bootstrap && /tmp/boxbuilder_bootstrap

 To build a remote box (which should be accessible via SSH via a private ssh key specified in 'boxbuilder_keypair'), download and run
 '[boxbuilder\_remote\_bootstrap](https://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap)'
 from your local shell to build a remote box.

-Here example commands to build a remote box by downloading and running boxbuilder\_remote\_bootstrap using wget (installed default on linux) or curl (installed by default on OSX):
+Here example commands to build a remote box with the default config by downloading and running boxbuilder\_remote\_bootstrap using wget (installed default on linux) or curl (installed by default on OSX):

     wget --no-check-certificate -O /tmp/boxbuilder_remote_bootstrap https://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap && chmod +x /tmp/boxbuilder_remote_bootstrap && /tmp/boxbuilder_remote_bootstrap